-- 1. Approve each of the 10 proposed Minimum Licensing Standards set out in paragraph 3.3 of this report and detailed as Appendix 1. - 2.
-Approve the proposed 'Livery' attached as Appendix 2 to this report. - 3.
-Approve the proposed 'Private Hire Vehicle Conditions' attached as Appendix 3 to this report. - 4.
-Approve the proposed 'Hackney Carriage Vehicle Conditions' attached as Appendix 4 to this report. - 5.
-Authorise the Director of Place Services to implement the same.
+- 1. Approve each of the 10 proposed Minimum Licensing Standards set out in paragraph 3.3 of this report and detailed as Appendix 1, with the following amendments: - Standard 2 'All licensed vehicles are under 5 years old at first licensing'.
+There will be no maximum age requirement in respect of vehicles 'on to fleet'; and - Standard 2 'All licensed vehicles are under 5 years old at first licensing'.
+The transition period shall be extended to the 1 April 2028, and all licensed vehicles are to be compliant by this date; and - Standard 3 'All licensed vehicles must comply with the current Euro standard when they are first licensed with an ambition for a zero-emission capable fleet by 2028'.
+The transition period is extended to the 1 April 2028, and all licensed vehicles are to be compliant by this date. - Standard 5 'Livery'.
+The proposed livery, attached as Appendix 2 to this report, be approved with the exception of the GM approved bonnet sticker which is not supported. - 1.
+Approve the proposed 'Private Hire Vehicle Conditions' attached as Appendix 3 to this report. - 2.
+Approve the proposed 'Hackney Carriage Vehicle Conditions' attached as Appendix 4 to this report. - 3.
+Authorise the Director of Place to implement the same.